vpicavet/dkr-ms/README.md

 This is for a temporary connexion (insecure key).
 Start a container with --enable-insecure-key:

-docker run -rm -P --name vws-ms-test oslandia/vws-ms /sbin/my_init --enable-insecure-key
+docker run -rm -P --name dkr-ms-test oslandia/dkr-ms /sbin/my_init --enable-insecure-key

 Find out the ID of the container that you just ran: